EconomyLens.com

 November’s figures were lifted by large-scale orders in the category for transport equipment, including military vehicles, aircraft, ships, and trains, according to Destatis.
 Areas outside defence also contributed, with jumps in demand for electrical and IT equipment as well as machine tools, it said.
 Domestic orders jumped 6.5 percent, and foreign orders rose almost five percent, with demand from the euro area up more than eight percent.

-Despite the rosier picture, the economy ministry noted that orders from some overseas markets had been weak since early 2025 due to trade and geopolitical uncertainties, and these trends are expected to remain subdued.
-The US tariff blitz has been a heavy blow to German firms as the United States is the country’s top export market.
+Despite the rosier picture, the economy ministry noted that orders from some overseas markets had been weak since early 2025 due to trade and geopolitical uncertainties, and are expected to remain subdued.
+The US tariff blitz has been a heavy blow to German firms, as the United States is the country’s top export market.
 The government is forecasting meagre growth of 0.2 percent for 2025, before the economy is expected to pick up speed this year.

 © 2024 AFP